 30 Bruton Pl, Mayfair, London W1J 6NL

-Despite the hordes of Soho restaurants to come after it, the deliciously-over-the-top Bob Bob Ricard will never be out of vogue.
-Only they would take something as down-to-earth as a chicken and muchroom pie and elevate it to decadent heights by cooking the filling in champagne, topping it with a pretty patterned crust, then serving it with truffle gravy.
-Even better (if you're a vegetarian), they also do a Sauternes and truffle humble pie made with mushrooms, pecorino, lee, black truffle, pearl barley and sauternes - yours for £19.50.
+The deliciously-OTT Bob Bob Ricard will never be out of vogue.
+Only they would take something as down-to-earth as a chicken and mushroom pie and elevate it to decadent heights by cooking the filling in champagne, topping it with a pretty patterned crust, then serving it with truffle gravy.
+Even better (if you're a vegetarian), they also do a Champagne and truffle humble pie made with Jerusalem artichokes, mushrooms and celeriac in a truffle and Champagne veloute.

 6-8 Mill St, Mayfair, London W1S 2AZ

 Ask a selection of pastry-loving Londoners where to get a decent pie and chances are The Windmill will come up more than once (and it's won a few awards over the years).
 There's a choice of six pies on offer, including steak and kidney above, chicken, bacon and leek, steak and mushroom and the vegetarian butternut squash, walnut and wild mushroom filo pie.